-I have been researching this one for a while now and will be bringing out a series of articles on the topic because it is really quite an in depth one!
+I have been researching this one for a while now and will be bringing out a series of articles on the topic because it is really quite an in-depth topic.

 Let me explain this one a little more.
-Essentially, Oestrogens and Progesterones oppose each other in our bodies.
-They need to work on a jing jang effect – neither should be higher than the other and each one should level each other out.
-If we are lacking in Progesterone, our oestrogen will go up.
-If we are lacking in oestrogen, our progesterone will go up.
+Essentially, estrogens and progesterones oppose each other in our bodies.
+They need to have a yin yang effect, neither hormone should be higher than the other and they should level each other out.
+If we are lacking in progesterone, our estrogen will go up.
+If we are lacking in estrogen, our progesterone will go up.
 We don’t want either to be too high or too low.
-They need to both exist in perfect balance with eachother.
-Many women with Endometriosis suffer from Oestrogen Dominance – in other words they don’t have enough progesterone to balance out the estrogen and therefore have too much estrogen.
+They need to both exist in perfect harmony with each other.
+Many women with Endometriosis suffer from estrogen dominance, IOW they don’t have enough progesterone to balance out the estrogen and therefore have too much estrogen.
 Estrogen creates growth.
-That is it’s main function.
+That is its main function.
 It will draw with it a series of symptoms which are all in line with wanting to create growth, many of which we are familiar with.

 Here is a comprehensive list of symptoms you may experience with estrogen dominance: